WhiskeyRomeoTango/leetcode/dynamic-programming/readme.md

 ![Diagram](https://github.com/WhiskeyRomeoTango/leetcode/blob/main/dynamic-programming/robot_maze.png)

-### Step 1: Visualize Examples:
+### Step 1: Identify the Variables and Visualize Examples:

-I'm not going to use the diagram above as examples, we'll just try a simpler one of a 3x3 maze below.
+I'm not going to use the diagram above as example.
+Instead we'll just try a simpler one of a 3x3 maze below.

 ```
 ---------